awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 ## Accessing the query editor v2<a name="query-editor-v2-configure"></a>

 To access the query editor v2, you need permission\.
-An administrator can attach one of the following AWS\-managed policies to the IAM user or role to grant permission\.
-These AWS\-managed policies are written with different options that control how tagging resources allows sharing of queries\.
+An administrator can attach one of the following AWS managed policies to the IAM user or role to grant permission\.
+These AWS managed policies are written with different options that control how tagging resources allows sharing of queries\.
 You can use the IAM console \([https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\) to attach IAM policies\.
 + **AmazonRedshiftQueryEditorV2FullAccess** – Grants full access to the Amazon Redshift query editor v2 operations and resources\.
 This policy also grants access to other required services\.
 + **AmazonRedshiftQueryEditorV2NoSharing** – Grants the ability to work with Amazon Redshift query editor v2 without sharing resources\.
 This policy also grants access to other required services\.
 + **AmazonRedshiftQueryEditorV2ReadSharing** – Grants the ability to work with Amazon Redshift query editor v2 with limited sharing of resources\.
 The granted principal can read the resources shared with its team but can’t update them\.
 This policy also grants access to other required services\.